TrademarkDevs/EnergyIslandProject/README.md

   - 1.2: Changed link function so it is finished and removed debug code
   - 2.0: Started work on special tiles
   - 2.1: Finished special tile code
+  - 2.2: Fixed fullscreen so it only requires one click